 - varying programs that emphasis personal development.

-The chaplaincy also provides a number of programs including individual pastoral care and group work.
+The chaplaincy provides a number of programs including individual pastoral care and group work.

-Prison Chaplaincy also provide post release support helping prisoners as the reintegrate with the community.
+They also provide post release referrals to help prisoners to reintegrate with the community.

-The prison chaplaincy has student placements and training opportunities available.
+The chaplaincy has student placements and training opportunities available.

 Other faiths and religions